vivimillin/vcxsrv/README.md

 - **3D/CAD tools** that capture the mouse for viewport navigation (Blender, FreeCAD)
 - **Remote desktop / VNC viewers** on X11 that lock the local cursor
 - **Emulators** using mouse capture for host integration
-- Any X11 client calling `XGrabPointer` with a confine window
+- Any X11 client calling `XGrabcursor` with a confine window

 ## How It Compares